masc-ucsc/docs/docs/pyrope/02-basics.md

 For most expressions, Pyrope is more restrictive than other languages because it wants to be a fully defined deterministic independent of implementation.
-To handle logging/messaging in `fun` calls, Pyrope treats `puts` as a special instruction.
+To handle logging/messaging in `comb` calls, Pyrope treats `puts` as a special instruction.
 Pyrope runtime delays the puts output until the end of the cycle.
 See the Printing section above for more details.